 Content, SEO and email marketing are not going away but it's important to stay ahead of the curve so you don't fall behind.
-Here are some of 2017 education marketing trends that will help you to stay ahead of the curve.
+Here are some 2020 education marketing trends that will help you to stay ahead of the curve.

 Facebook Live (Facebook's live streaming app) is now available to all.
 It's being heavily promoted on that old video channel – your television.
 YouTube continues to improve its own live stream functionality.

 Fortunately, campuses are natural hives for creating compelling live video.
 Any school event can be live streamed (as long as your school policies permit this).
 "Student on the street" interviews about a hot topic of the day.
 Day in the life videos for different student personas.
 Clips from classes and lectures.